MA TranslationFind a programme

 The University has close links with professional associations and helps students to take advantage of internships in the UK where possible.
 We have corporate membership of the Institute of Translation and Interpreting (ITI).

-The programme is recognised by the Chartered Institute of Linguists.
+The programme is the only programme in Translation in the world to be validated by the Chartered Institute of Linguists, who state:

 Fees for 2022/23